 If you do not want the Extension Amendment approved, you must vote against the proposal.
-If you want to obtain your pro rata portion of the trust account in the event the Extension is implemented, which will be paid shortly after the special meeting which is scheduled for March 21, 2019, you must demand redemption of your shares.
-Holders of public shares may redeem their public shares regardless of whether they vote for or against the Extension Amendment, abstain from voting, do not vote, do not instruct their broker or bank how to vote.
+If you want to obtain your pro rata portion of the trust account in the event the Extension is implemented, which will be paid shortly after the special meeting which is scheduled for March [•], 2019, you must demand redemption of your shares.
+Holders of public shares may redeem their public shares regardless of whether they vote for or against either of the amendments or abstain.